learn-co-curriculum/ruby-project-alt-guidelines/README.md

 # Objective

-Be able to: input name, select a location to leave or see a review from, edit or delete "your own reviews, refer back to the main menu (beginning) and exit the app
+Be able to: input name, select a location to leave or see a review from, edit or delete "your own reviews, refer back to the main menu (beginning) and exit the app.

 ## Installation